JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 6. Keep writting, but less and MORE QUALITY: < 2/week **AND <60/year**

-7. Get better at Writting ebooks
+7. Get better at Writting (N) ebooks

 #### Stop Doing